Justin Timberlake Shares Rare Photos Of Son Silas

 The third picture shows Silas watching one of his dad’s concerts from a balcony.
 The 3-year-old rocks a ponytail in the photo as well as a huge pair of headphones.
 He seems to be enjoying the concert, looking adoringly at his dad on stage.

-And just like the others, the last photo is equally as sweet with the tot snuggled on his dad’s lap and his hair draped just over his sweet little face.
+The last photo shows the tot snuggled on his dad’s lap and his hair draped just over his sweet little face.
 You can definitely tell that the father/son bond between this pair is strong.

 The last 3 years of my life have brought more joy than I could ever imagine.
 Being a father is such a trip… an amazing discovery every day.
 My son: it is my honor to be your Daddy.
 You make me feel a love that I didn't know existed.
 I will ALWAYS be there… to pick you up when you fall, to lift you up when you are ready to soar, and to remind you that your humility will be your guide through this thing called life.
 And to all the Dads out there: Keep on keeping on!
 Our children are watching and listening more than we know!
 I'm celebrating you all today!
 Happy Father's Day!
 Cheers! ????